Wedding Photography at Pembroke Lodge, Richmond Park

 The Lodge started life c.1750 as a single-room house for a molecatcher, solely responsible for reducing injuries to huntsmen caused by molehills.

-Later, Queen Victoria granted Pembroke Lodge to Prime Minister Lord John Russell who conducted Government business from here.
+Later, Queen Victoria granted Pembroke Lodge to Prime Minister Lord John Russell who conducted Government business.

 Visitors of that time included Charles Dickens, Lewis Carroll, Alfred Tennyson, Robert Browning and Queen Victoria and Prince Albert themselves!

-The building was requisitioned during the war by the Phantom Squad and during this period included actor David Niven as a resident.
+The Phantom Squad requisitioned the building during the war and included actor David Niven as a resident.